-If you believe in using return on investment, or ROI, to justify any technology equipment solution I challenge you to take a closer look at the meaning behind ROI and what’s involved in a solution acquisition.
+If you believe in using return on investment (ROI) to justify your next technology solution I challenge you to take a closer look at the meaning behind ROI and what’s involved in a that new solution acquisition.

 First, the definition of an investment is the process of exchanging income for an asset that is expected to produce earnings at a later time.

-Now, look at the ingredients behind a unified communications, surveillance equipment, cybersecurity, AV equipment, data or any other IT equipment solution.
+Now, look at the ingredients behind the typical solution for AV, security, data, voice, access control, IoT or any other type of related technology solution.
 Which ingredient is an asset that produces a return and which is not?

 - Manufacturer cost/margin.
 (Not)